MCPEngu/HealthyReminders/README.md

 # HealthyReminders

-A reminders app to notify you to drink water, rest your eyes, and stand up.
+A lightweight healthy reminders app to notify you to drink water, rest your eyes, and stand up written in Rust for Windows.

 ## Requirements